UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m3_reflection.md

 ## Impending Implementations
 - We will look into whether it is possible to make the summary cards a clickable button that selects the spend metric.
 This was a stretch goal suggested by Joel.

 ## Differences compared to initial proposal / sketch
+- Pie chart has been removed due to redundancy in information conveyed together with the bar chart
+- Radio buttons moved to the left side bar

 ## Corner Cases
+- There is some missing data for earlier years (1970-1990s).
+In the later milestone we will add a warning/disclaimer about comparing averages with missing data.

 ## Deviations from DSCI_531 best practices
 - We have attempted to adhere strictly to DSCI_531 best practices

 ## Other reflections
 1. What the dashboard does well
 - From an aesthetics standpoint, the dashboard is now a lot more visually cohesive and organised.
 - From a performance perspective, the dashboard now loads quicker and runs faster compared to the previous version.